Cab (locomotive)

 The cab, crew compartment or driver's compartment of a locomotive, or a self-propelled rail vehicle, is the part housing the train driver, fireman or secondman (if any), and the controls necessary for the locomotive or self-propelled rail vehicle's operation.

 Cab locations

-On steam locomotives, the cab is normally located to the rear of the firebox, although steam locomotives have sometimes been constructed in a cab forward or camelback configuration.
+On steam locomotives, the cab is normally located to the rear of the firebox, although steam locomotives have sometimes been constructed in a cab forward configuration. camelback locomotives often had two cabs; one for the fireman at the rear of the boiler, and one for the engineer on the side of the boiler.
+Camelback locomotives were built with this configuration to accommodate wider fireboxes.

 The cab, or crew or driver's compartment of a diesel or electric locomotive will usually be found either inside a cabin attached to a hood unit or cowl unit locomotive, or forming one of the structural elements of a cab unit locomotive.

-The former arrangement is now the norm in North America for all types of diesel or electric locomotives.
-In Europe, most modern locomotives are cab units with two cabs, one at each end.
-However, the locomotives powering some high speed European trains are normally cab units with one cab, and European shunting locomotives are usually hood units.

 On self-propelled rail vehicles, the cab may be at one or both ends.